-United Autosports is one of the largest motorsport companies in the UK and competes globally in different categories across the world.
+United Autosports may be one of the largest motorsport companies in the UK and competes globally in different categories across the world.
 Based in Wakefield, West Yorkshire, the company is co-owned by McLaren CEO Zak Brown and former racing driver Richard Dean.

 The team has raced in a number of different championships, with a huge range of cars and talented drivers, including Fernando Alonso, Lando Norris, Paul Di Resta and Juan Pablo Montoya.